 A fact sheet (180KB) is available for manufacturing plants that produce and label ENERGY STAR certified manufactured homes to use in promoting their homes to consumers.

 * A manufactured home may also earn the ENERGY STAR label by meeting all ENERGY STAR program requirements for site-built homes.

 EPA allows existing homes to earn the ENERGY STAR when all requirements of the ENERGY STAR Certified Homes program are met.
 EPA does recognize that some of the current program requirements present unique challenges for existing homes, even those undergoing a gut rehabilitation.

 To help mitigate these challenges, EPA has developed alternative compliance options for existing homes.
-These alternative options are for specific items on the ENERGY STAR Certified Homes Inspection Checklists and will be incorporated directly into these Inspection Checklists with the release of Revision 07.
+These alternative options are for specific items on the ENERGY STAR Certified Homes Inspection Checklists and have been incorporated directly into the Inspection Checklists with the release of Revision 07.
 These alternatives are available for use and are listed in the Policy Record.
 See Recent Policy Changes and Clarifications.

 While EPA does not mandate the scope of work for existing home projects, it has identified key components that may be needed to meet the ENERGY STAR Certified Homes program requirements.
 These include the following:

 EPA acknowledges that additional alternatives, increased flexibility, and alternative assessment protocols would expand the number of homes able to earn the ENERGY STAR.
 EPA is committed to including additional alternatives as they become available so that more homes may earn the ENERGY STAR label without sacrificing performance.